 Rising concerns about economic revival against the damage caused by the coronavirus pandemic hurt market sentiment, say analysts.

 Coronavirus cases continued to rise in India, reporting a record daily jump of 69,652 infections on Thursday morning, taking the total cases to 2.84 million and deaths to 53,866.

-MSCI's broadest index of Asia-Pacific shares outside Japan slid 1.12 per cent.
-Japan's Nikkei 225 benchmark skidded 1.69 per cent.
+Equities across Asia suffered losses, with MSCI's broadest index of Asia Pacific shares outside Japan last seen trading 1.62 per cent lower, while Japan's Nikkei 225 benchmark was down 0.70 per cent.

-The S&P 500 E-Mini futures dipped 0.01 per cent, indicating a listless start for US markets on Wednesday.
+The E-Mini S&P 500 futures were down 0.64 per cent, indicating a negative start for US markets on Thursday.